ipfs-inactive/interface-js-ipfs-core/SPEC/FILES.md

 #### `flush`

-> Mutable File System specific.
-Flush a given path's data to the disk
+> Flush a given path's data to the disk

 ##### `Go` **WIP**